andredelai/ArduinoAMASPLib/AMASPLib/README.md

  SIP - Slave Interruption Packet
  CEP - Communication Error Packet

-The protocol is transnparent to the user that only needs to use the AMASP Arduino Library functions to implement his own applications.
+The protocol is transparent to the user that only needs to use the AMASP Arduino Library functions to implement his own applications.
 See the examples codes!

-The library is always in test and improvements, if you have any problem using it, please send a mail to the author (spanish, portuguese or english) adelai@gmail.com.
+AMASPArduinoLib is under test and improvements, if you have any problem using it, please send a mail to the author (Spanish, Portuguese or English) adelai@gmail.com.

 Contributors will be welcome!

 Wants to design an AMASP library to other platforms?
 Be my guest!

+Documentation about AMASP available here:  https://doi.org/10.14209/jcis.2019.1

 Author:

 Andre L. Delai
 adelai@gmail.com

-Enjoy :)
+Enjoy, it's free! :)